 Returning home I was scared to death of everthing.
 Everything just felt so damn hard.
 I’m a Mississippian that had come home to the US, still newly marrried to New York City.
 Of all places on earth God could have placed my husband.
 It was the busiest, most short tempered, cultured click place on earth.
 And I felt I had to fight to fit in there too.

-After having been unsuccessful to conceive for many months before I left with my newlywed husband, I became pregnant right after I returned home.
-I had an extremely difficult pregnancy, in which I nearly died giving birth to my son.
+After having been unsuccessful to conceive for many months before I left with my husband, I became pregnant right after I returned home.
+I had an extremely difficult pregnancy, in which I nearly died giving birth to my premature son.

 Unresolved grief of my grandmothers passing, PTSD, so much time spent in isolation, near death experience, and first time mother of a premature baby.